 Helpful Tips & Frequently Asked Questions

-- Can I use ricotta cheese?
-I haven’t made this recipe with ricotta, but it should be just fine.
+• Can I use ricotta cheese?
+I haven’t made the manicotti filling with ricotta, but it should be just fine.

 What to Serve with Baked Stuffed Manicotti